Bobby Witt Jr. Player Props: Royals vs. Mariners

-Bobby Witt Jr. and his .444 on-base percentage over his past 10 games (131 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Seattle Mariners and Logan Gilbert on August 14 at 8:10 PM ET.
+Bobby Witt Jr. -- with a slugging percentage of .780 in his past 10 games, including four home runs -- will be in action for the Kansas City Royals against the Seattle Mariners, with Emerson Hancock on the mound, on August 15 at 8:10 PM ET.

-He had two hits (going 2-for-4 with a double) in his last appearance against the Cardinals.
+He racked up four hits (going 4-for-5 with a home run and an RBI) in his last game against the Mariners.

 Bobby Witt Jr. Game Info & Props vs. the Mariners